 - Design of the social rent homes in line with the needs of existing Walden House residents, in support of Westminster City Council’s offer of a Right to Return for these residents.

-- Increased range of uses to include a small food store, cinema and community space
+- Changed the mix of new amenities to include a small food store, cinema and community space.

-- Removal of a storey from the tallest building overlooking Ebury Square
+- Removed of a storey from the tallest building overlooking Ebury Square.

 - Improved the design and security of Elizabeth Place Gardens, in collaboration with Coleshill residents, making it a car-free area.